kevinding0218/InterviewDocuments/Q and A/Interview - C#.md

 - "using" statement is to **ensure** that the object is **disposed** as soon as it goes out of scope, and it doesn't require explicit code to ensure that this happens.
 - e.g. when the SomeType class implements **IDisposable**.
 File Stream, Email server.
 ## Garbage collection
-- Garbage collection is used to prevent memory leaks during execution of programs.
+- Garbage collection serves as an automatic memory manager and is used to prevent memory leaks during execution of programs.
 ### Which method is used to enforce garbage collection in .NET
 ```
 System.GC.Collect ( ) method.